gardener/gardener-extension-networking-calico/docs/operations/operations.md

 ### `kube-apiserver` `GlobalNetworkSet`

-The extension can maintain a Calico `GlobalNetworkSet` named `gardener-kube-apiserver` in every shoot cluster, holding the IP address(es) of the shoot's `kube-apiserver` as reachable from within the shoot.
+The extension can maintain a Calico `GlobalNetworkSet` named `gardener-kube-apiserver` in every shoot cluster, holding the IP address(es) of the load balancer in front of the shoot's `kube-apiserver`.
 Shoot owners reference it from their own Calico policies in order to restrict egress traffic to the `kube-apiserver`, see the [usage documentation](../usage/usage.md#restricting-access-to-the-kube-apiserver).

 The feature is disabled by default.
 It can be enabled landscape-wide in the component configuration: